Top 12 Best Drug Alcohol Rehab Centers in The United States

-With so many drug rehab programs in the United States, it can be very difficult to determine which ones are the best.
+With so many drug rehab programs in the United States, it can be challenging to determine which ones are the best.

-So, we felt it would be helpful for people who were unfamiliar with this industry to assemble a list.
-We took our time, did our homework and standby these 12 residential treatment centers.
-Are there other good ones out there, yes.
-Many of these are non-profit organizations, which to us is very important.
+So, we felt it would help people who were unfamiliar with this industry to assemble a list.
+We took our time, did our homework, and standby these 12 residential treatment centers.
+Are there other good ones out there?
+Yes.
+Many of these are nonprofit organizations, which to us is very important.
 Nonprofits are not there to make a profit.
 Their motivation is not money but successful outcomes.
-We receive no compensation from any of places on this list.
+We receive no compensation from any of the places on this list.

 - In-Network Insurance

 - Individualized Plans

 - Success Rate

 - Address Co-Occurring Disorders

 Choosing should be a well-thought-out process.
 The affected person’s life is on the line.
 The city and state, along with their phone numbers, are in a table below.
 Their websites are linked.

 These 12 were chosen based on research, industry reputation, and other criteria listed above.
 Each of them has an outstanding, well-rounded program.
 Each offers its unique qualities and standards of excellence.
 Some have been in the industry for a long time.
 Others bring a more modern approach.

 Each has a reputation for quality.
 All success rates are well above the industry average.